 Among the accolades Rich received for his humanitarian service are five honorary doctoral degrees and induction into the Society of World Changers at Indiana Wesleyan University.
 In 2018 he received the Julia Vadala Taft Outstanding Leadership Award from InterAction and was named Christian Leadership Alliance Consul, the highest honor bestowed by the Christian Leadership Alliance.

-Stearns is the author of several books, including the best-selling, award-winning The Hole in Our Gospel.
-He also wrote Unfinished, as well as two books with his wife, Reneé – a children’s Bible storybook, God’s Love For You, and a 90-day devotional, He Walks Among Us.
-His recently published book, Lead Like It Matters to God, focuses on Christian leadership.
+Rich is the author of several books, notably the best-selling The Hole in Our Gospel, which was named Christian Book of the Year in 2010.
+His other works include Unfinished and two books with his wife, Reneé: a children’s Bible storybook titled God’s Love For You and a 90-day devotional, He Walks Among Us.
+His latest book, Lead Like It Matters to God, was published in 2021 and focuses on Christian leadership.

 Rich and Reneé live in Bellevue, Washington.
 They have five children and eight grandchildren.

 “God never asks us to give what we do not have … but He cannot use what we will not give.” —Rich Stearns, from The Hole in Our Gospel